atinux/node-ftps/README.md

   // res is an hash with { error: stderr || null, data: stdout }
 });</pre>

-For information, if somes commands fails, it will don't stop the next commands, example :
+For information, if somes commands fails, it will don't stop the next commands, example:
 <pre>ftps.cd('non-existing-dir/').affFile('./test.txt').exec(console.log);
-// Will add file on ~/ and give : { error: 'cd: L\'accès a échoué : 550 /nian: No such file or directory\n',
+// Will add file on ~/ and give: { error: 'cd: L\'accès a échoué : 550 /nian: No such file or directory\n',
   data: '' }
 // So...be cautious :)</pre>